MeeFoundation/docs/Architecture.md

 **Context Data Storage layer**

 The context data storage layer holds a set of contextualized representation of the user as defined by an app.
-For the 4 sample apps we're discussing here, 3 corresponding context data stores stored on Alice's device--the Med Lab app's context data store is not replicated on Alice's local device (perhaps as a hypothetical example because the medical data set is too large for Alice's device)
+For the four sample apps we're discussing here, three corresponding context data stores stored on Alice's device--the Med Lab app's context data store is not replicated on Alice's local device (perhaps as a hypothetical example because the medical data set is too large for Alice's device)